Amir-rajabpoor/Mywebsite/README.md

 #### Technical Skills:  MATLAB, Python, FEM, Phononic Crystal

+# Amir Rajabpoor Alisepahi
+**Ph.D.
+Researcher | Mechanical Engineering | University of Vermont**

 ## About Me
-Imagine a world where materials can control and manipulate waves with unprecedented precision—silencing unwanted noise, harvesting ambient vibrations for energy, or guiding sound and mechanical waves with zero loss.
-My research focuses on developing intelligent metamaterials that make this possible, with applications in aerospace, robotics, biomedical engineering, and renewable energy.
+Imagine a world where **materials control and manipulate waves** with precision—silencing unwanted noise, harvesting ambient vibrations for energy, or guiding sound and mechanical waves with zero loss.
+My research is dedicated to developing **intelligent metamaterials** that make this vision a reality, with applications in **aerospace, robotics, biomedical engineering, and renewable energy**.

-By leveraging finite element modeling (FEM), vibrational analysis, and machine learning, I design metamaterials that redefine wave filtering, vibration isolation, and energy-efficient devices.
-My expertise spans computational modeling, laser vibrometry, and metamaterial fabrication, ensuring that my theoretical innovations translate into real-world applications.
-Whether it’s self-adapting noise barriers, ultra-efficient energy harvesters, or precision-engineered waveguides, my goal is to engineer materials that push the boundaries of technology.
+By integrating **finite element modeling (FEM), vibrational analysis, and machine learning**, I design **next-generation metamaterials** that enable **wave filtering, vibration isolation, and energy-efficient devices**.
+My expertise spans **computational modeling, laser vibrometry, and metamaterial fabrication**, ensuring that my theoretical innovations translate into practical solutions.

-I am a Ph.D. researcher in Mechanical Engineering at the University of Vermont, specializing in metamaterials, phononic crystals, and wave propagation.
-My work delves into topological phononic band structures, mechanical wave control, and computational solid mechanics, bridging the gap between theory and experimentation to unlock the full potential of engineered materials.
+Whether it's **self-adapting noise barriers**, **ultra-efficient energy harvesters**, or **precision-engineered waveguides**, my work pushes the boundaries of material science to shape the future of technology.

 ----